tristanjahier/chosen-order/README.md

 ## Usage

-Download the compiled Javascript files (developement and minified versions are available) from the `dist/` directory, or compile the project yourself.
+Download the compiled Javascript files (development and minified versions are available) from the `dist/` directory, or compile the project yourself.

 Import the Javascript file in your HTML document.
 Choose the version which corresponds to the framework of your choice: jQuery or Prototype.